The Measured Scoop

 In this post, I'll share 3 easy Christmas treats to help you fill out those holiday cookie platters for your loved ones.
 You don't have to be a professional baker to whip up something special!
 So let's get started!

-Read on for all the loving details to make 3 easy Christmas treats, or skip down to the recipe card!
+Read on for all the loving details to make these 3 easy Christmas treats.

 Jump to: